Fast and Simple Medical Dispensary Cards

 Who Can Get A Card?

 Can visitors to Hawaii be certified?
 Hawaii passed HB2729 recently and the Governor is expected to sign it.
-This law puts a system in place to allow patients to access medical marijuana dispensaries if they have a State Medical Card or a letter from their Physician stating that they have a medical condition.
+This law puts a system in place to allow patients to access medical dispensaries if they have a State Medical Card.

 How Much Does it Cost and How Long Does it Take?

-A Medical Marijuana Card has two separate fees.
+A Medical Dispensary Card has two separate fees.
 The first fee is $38.50 paid to the State of Hawaii and the second fee is $150 paid to the Doctor or APRN that certifies you.
 Most providers charge about the same for initial certifications.
-Renewal fees however are not very standardized as some providers charge $150 while CertiCann charges just $50 to renew your card.
+Renewal fees however are not very standardized as some providers charge $150 while CertiCann charges just $75 to renew your card.

-- Can I use marijuana in public like on the beach?
+Can I use my medicine in public like on the beach?
 No you cannot.

-- Can I take my Medical Marijuana on a plane between the islands?
+Can I take my medicine on a plane between the islands?
 No you cannot.

-Hawaii currently has five medical marijuana dispensaries operating on three islands with more dispensaries opening soon.
-Oahu has the most medical dispensaries with Aloha Green, Noa Botanicals and The Cure.
+Hawaii currently has five medical dispensaries operating on three islands with more dispensaries opening soon.
+Oahu has the most medical dispensaries with Aloha Green, Noa Botanicals and Cure Oahu.

-Maui Grown Therapies was the first medical marijuana dispensary to open in Hawaii and is a patient-focused dispensary that has three medical doctors on it's board of directors.
-Maui Grown offers flowers, resins, oils, tinctures and cannabis butter for making your own edibles.
+Maui Grown Therapies was the first medical dispensary to open in Hawaii and is a patient-focused dispensary that has three medical doctors on it's board of directors.
 Another medical dispensary on Maui is Pono Life Sciences which is currently building out it's property but is open for business.